 And speaking of content, an interview is valuable content for your audience.
 It’s a way to give your readers information that will propel them forward in their search for a solution.

 A case study with one of your already loyal customers will give leads someone to identify with.
 Or, simply sharing information from another authority in the industry is a way to offer valuable insight.

 You should test how your calls to action perform on each page.
 You’ll be surprised how the background colour, placement, wording or text colour can affect click-through rates.

 Conduct tests by placing the same call to action on your page, but with a different variable.
 Measure how colour, text and placement affects your click-through rates and act on those results.

 9. Listen first, talk later.

 Keep in mind, people think in-your-face selling is invasive.
 If a salesperson were to mention your product or service every time they spoke, it would be a huge turn-off.

-In marketing, be certain you understand the exact problem that person is trying to solve.
+In sales and marketing, be certain you understand the exact problem that person is trying to solve.
 When they ask you how your company can solve that problem, that’s your segue.
 It's your responsibility to make the company appear credible and likeable enough for them to ask.